-- abrasion/impact from falling
+- Protection from abrasion or impact from falling

-- pressure on your palms
+- Padding to reduce compression/pressure on your palms

 No one wants to fall off but when you do having a pair of bike gloves on your hands will save you a lot of damage.
 Gravel, grit, tearing from whatever surface you land on can be avoided with a pair of gloves.
-Padding will help to absorp some of the impact as your hands try to break your fall.
-Lets hope that your gloves won’t be put to the test in this way too often!
+Gloves also help to protect your knuckles and fingers when passing by close to objects – trees, rock walls etc.

-Lets deal with the cold first.
+Let’s deal with the cold first.
 Long fingered gloves insulate your hands providing warmth.
 Depending on the severity of the conditions you can find varying degrees of warmth to match.
 Remember you still need to maintain good control on your handlebars which means being able to grip them correctly.
 This is when having the correct glove size is important and not too much bulk.
-If your long fingered winter gloves also need to control sweat look for mesh inserts and wicking fabrics.
+If your full fingered gloves also need to control sweat look for mesh inserts and wicking fabrics.

 In the heat, or if you tend to sweat quite a lot while riding, gloves should keep your hands dry.
 Dry hands are safe hands that can maintain a good grip and control on your handlebar.
-Gloves should be made from wicking fabric that absorbs and pulls mositure away from the skin.
+Gloves should be made from wicking fabric that absorbs and pulls moisture away from the skin.
 During the warmer riding months fingerless gloves provide all the benefits of protection and comfort but allow for some airflow around the fingers.